ckm2k1/js-montreal.org/deployzor/README.md

 * `k8s-deploy.[component].yml`
     * Makes sure that a k8s-deploy.template file is found in the component directory (same location as the Dockerfile)
     * Makes sure the component's docker image is published
-    * replaces the `DOCKER_IMAGE` placeholder in the k8s-deploy.template file and saves in the in the current working directory under k8s-deploy.[component].yml
+    * replaces the `DPZ_DOCKER_IMAGE` placeholder in the k8s-deploy.template file and saves in the in the current working directory under k8s-deploy.[component].yml

 ## Example Use Cases